luckyluks/prometheus-aas-router/README.md

 Note:
 This app is currently using [a fork of said Basyx Updater](https://github.com/n14s/basyx-java-components/tree/n14s/feature/prometheus-updater/basyx.components/basyx.components.updater), where the Prometheus component is already integrated.
 The integration to the [upstream repository](https://github.com/eclipse-basyx/basyx-java-components/tree/feature/updater/basyx.components/basyx.components.updater) will follow soon.

+The easiest way to try it out is by running the [docker-compose stack containing the Router App](https://github.com/n14s/prometheus-aas-docker).

 ## Goal

 Integrate device metric data, eg. performance metrics, in its digital twin representation: the Asset Administation Shell.